 Born in his own mists of time in Glastonbury - the Avalon of Somerset - to a Welsh mother and an English father, Ian David Lukins has been living for many years in the Mols Region of Jutland, Denmark, where he has primarily been teaching, writing, translating and doing photography...

-A COMMENT ON CAMBODIA:
+A COMMENT ON THE NOBEL PRIZE FOR LITERATURE:

 A COMMENT ON SHAKESPEARE'S SONNETS: